Monday 23 Dec 2024 Abu Dhabi UAE

 The transition to quantum-safe solutions may disrupt existing cybersecurity frameworks, Nidhakou noted, as it requires adjustments to infrastructure and resources.
 To facilitate this shift, VentureOne is developing inventory management tools and a hybrid approach that prioritises ease of use and customer experience.
 He further explained that artificial intelligence is increasingly shaping cybersecurity, enabling faster vulnerability discovery and mitigation.

-However, he acknowledged that both AI and quantum technologies pose additional security risks, including heightened hacking and cryptographic vulnerabilities, which are addressed by VentureOne’s QuantumGate products.
+However, he acknowledged that both AI and quantum technologies pose additional security risks, including heightened hacking and cryptographic vulnerabilities, which are addressed by QuantumGate products, the new company launched by VentureOne at CyberQ conference.

 Copyrights reserved to Aletihad News Center © 2024